Individual Consultant - Policy Specialist for People’s Survival Fund (PSF)

 This specific tender is managed via the new supplier portal system of UNDP Quantum.
 If you are interested in submitting a bid for this tender, you must subscribe following the instructions in the user guide.
 If you have not registered a profile with this system, you can do so by following the link for Supplier Registration.

-If you already have a supplier profile, please login to the Supplier Portal, then search for the negotiation using the reference number UNDP-PHL-00459, following the instructions in the user guide.
+If you already have a supplier profile, please access the negotiation using quicklink or please login to the Supplier Portal, then search for the negotiation using the reference number UNDP-PHL-00459, following the instructions in the user guide.

 Country: Philippines